Memorare: Claude Bernard

 William Fitzgerald notes, "Calling on Mary to 'remember' is an act of boldness, but it is boldness justified by tradition....Mary needs no reminder of her role in the realm of salvation.
 However, those who call upon her do require such reminders (if not specifically, then more generally) to remind them of their place as supplicants before the Virgin Mary."
 Asking Mary to intercede as our Advocate before God does not guarantee that a supplicant's specific request will be granted, only that divine aid and assistance in the supplicant's best interest will be given through Mary's help.

+Indulgence

+In the Roman Catholic Church, the Enchiridion Indulgentiarum of 2004 provides for partial indulgence for devoutly reciting the prayer under the normal conditions.